hanrive/a3web/README.md

 * All have VS Code and Github linked to contribute to webpage's code

 Week 12
-* Plain text (content) ready to be placed into html document
+* Have plain text (actual webpage content) ready to be placed into html document
 * Template chosen and approved by Shawn
 * Work on individual page html code

 Week 13
 * Continue working on individual html code
+* Make edits and updates to CSS together as needed
-* Work on cohesiveness of webpages to ensure individual pages follow the template
+* Check in with each other to ensure cohesiveness of webpages and that individual pages follow the template

 Week 14
+* Ensure all webpages look cohesive
+* Make sure any links or interactive (JavaScript) elements are working
-* Have website ready on Thursday!
+* Have website ready on Thursday night to publish!

-1. Content -> Week 12
-    - November 25
-2. CSS -> Week 13
-    - December 2

 ## Together:
 1. Choose a template and fully understand how it works by Thursday November 23, so we can meet with Shawn during Friday's lab
 1. Work on CSS together

 ## Chloe:
+1. Write plain text content so it is ready to be placed into the html document for display purposes (end of Week 12)
-1. Create/edit html code for a "Meet the Team" page
+2. Create/edit html code for a "Meet the Team" page (begin after Week 12 and work on it throughout Week 13)
     * Showcase all 5 pet profiles
     * Once the template is approved by Shawn, it can adhere to the layout (CSS) of our chosen template (so after Friday the 24th).
-2. Create/edit html code for my pet profile (Steeler's)
+3. Create/edit html code for my pet profile of Steeler (throughout Week 12)
     * Content will include his bio and the services he provides for our company. (interested in hydrology/wetlands, likes mapping in ArcGIS, and enjoys field work collecting stream data, water quality samples, and vegetation ID).
     * Layout will match template's CSS